ps-bond/seeedStudio_epaperHA/README.md

 Added (very) basic bin display - details upcoming bin type & days

+Bin display now displays the next bin if it's tomorrow or today (parsed on device)

+Units now supplied by Home Assistant wether.forecast_home attributes

 ## To do:

-Ensure that units are selected automatically (their version was fixed on F & mmHg; this currently uses C & mbar)

-Ensure that date format is selected automatically (localisation settings - same applies to temp/pressure/windspeed)
+Ensure that date format is selected automatically (localisation settings)

-Add a battery monitor
+Add a battery monitor (although schematic does not seem to show any option for ADC of the current battery PD)

-Extend bin display - determine if I need to parse the state string locally or I can get HA to provide a bin state 1 day before + on the day.
-Add it to the events vector so there's no issues with displaying.
+Add bin display (if present) to the head of the events vector so there's no issues with displaying.

 Modify to use Google calendar (define in secrets.yaml?)